tivac/modular-css/packages/rollup/README.md

 File name to use in case there are any CSS dependencies that appear in multiple bundles.
 Defaults to "common.css".

+### `dev`

+Enable dev mode.
+In dev mode the default export of a CSS file will be a `Proxy` instead of a bare object.
+Attempts to access non-existant properties on the proxy will throw a `ReferenceError` to assist in catching invalid usage.

 ### `include`/`exclude`

 A minimatch pattern, or an array of minimatch patterns, relative to `process.cwd()`. `include` defaults to `**/*.css`.